mverouden/blogdown-academic/content/home/experience.md

   * intermediate between IT Facilities and Biometris
   * contact for HPC Anunna
-  * first contact issues laptops and desktops from Biometris"""
+  * first contact related to issues with laptops and desktops from Biometris
+  * maintainer calculation PC's from Biometris
+  * package-owner of R/RStudio/RKWard/MiKTeX and TeXstudio within WUR"""

 [[experience]]
   title = "Researcher (24h/week)"